grid.atomgrid module

 • rgrid (OneDGrid) – The (one-dimensional) radial grid representing the radius of spherical grids.

-• degrees (ndarray(N, dtype=int) or list, keyword-only argument) – Sequence of angular grid degrees used for constructing spherical grids at each radial grid point.
+• degrees (ndarray(N, dtype=int) or list, optional) – Sequence of angular grid degrees used for constructing spherical grids at each radial grid point.
 If only one degree is given, the specified degree is used for all spherical grids.
 If the given degree is not supported, the next largest degree is used.

 property basis